 Will Construction and Extrinsic Evidence

-Whenever the validity of a will is contested, every court allows the use of extrinsic evidence to determine the validity of the will, such as whether the decedent had testamentary capacity or if the will was properly executed according to the Wills Act formalities.
-However, the use of extrinsic evidence to resolve ambiguities in the will has been limited under common law.
-Generally, the courts admit extrinsic evidence to resolve ambiguous wording but will not add words to the will, since they consider that re-writing the will.
+Whenever the validity of a will is contested, every court allows extrinsic evidence to determine the validity of the will, such as whether the decedent had testamentary capacity or if the will was properly executed according to the Wills Act formalities.
+However, using extrinsic evidence to resolve ambiguities in the will has been limited under common law.
+The courts admit extrinsic evidence to resolve ambiguous wording but will not add words to the will, since they consider that re-writing the will.

 Plain Meaning Rule